Unit Methods

 - A table with optional properties:

-if the unit is moving away from the target within the specified angle threshold and duration, false
+Returns: true if the unit is moving away from the target within the specified angle threshold and duration, false otherwise.

 -- Simple check with default 30-degree threshold